wgzgithub/VeTra/README.md

 #### Execute trajectory inference

 	ex1.vetra(deltaThreshold=12, WCCsizeCutoff=5, clusternumber=3,cosine_thres=0.7, expand=2)

+###### (1) deltaThreshold - It determines how many neighbors selected for each cell.
+It depends on how many cells in total.
+For example, deltaThreshold = 20~50 is good. for the number of cells equalling to 3000。
+###### (2) WCCsizeCutoff - It depends on the quality of rna velocity.
+If there are many cells with strange velocity direction, WCCsizeCutoff should be high.
+Since it can filter out cells of low quality.
+###### (3) clusternumber - The number of trajectory you expect.
-	#The default of cosine_thres is 0.7, which is a threshold to pick up similar neighbors of each cell.
+###### (4) cosine_thres - The default of cosine_thres is 0.7, which is a threshold to pick up similar neighbors of each cell.
 High cosine_thres usually finds less trajectories.
-	#The default of expand is 2.
+###### (5) expand - The default of expand is 2.
 If you find the trajectories inferred dont cover all possbile cells, you will change expand larger.
-	#deltaThreshold determines how many neighbors selected for each cell.
-It depends on how many cells in total.
-For example, deltaThreshold = 20~50 is good 	for the number of cells equalling to 3000

 #### Run TENET for all trajectories